stan-lee101/QA-Workflow/README.md

 ---

-📌 This repository serves as a simple portfolio piece to showcase *QA process knowledge* and presentation skills.
+📌 This repository serves as a *QA portfolio* to showcase knowledge of QA processes, workflows,
+and presentation skills for potential employers.